cabforum/servercert/docs/BR.md

 For each `dNSName` `GeneralName` value in the `subjectAltName` extension, the CA MUST ensure a domain validation method used to validate the `dNSName` `GeneralName` value is included in this extension, indicating the domain validation method as having been used to issue the Certificate.
 A domain validation method is represented as having been used to issue a Certificate if the bit associated with that domain validation method is set to `1` in this extension.

-If a `dNSName` `GeneralName` value in the `subjectAltName` extension has been fully validated in accordance with the requirements of [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control) using multiple domain validation methods, the CA MAY assert any or all of the domain validation methods used.
+If a `dNSName` `GeneralName` value in the `subjectAltName` extension has been fully validated in accordance with the requirements of [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control) using multiple domain validation methods, the CA MUST assert only one of the domain validation methods used for that `dNSName` `GeneralName` value.

 This extension MUST NOT be marked critical.